aidenybai/grumpy/README.md

 ##### What does Grumpy do?

-Most things that you can do manually in the browser can be done using Puppeteer!
+Most things that you can do with `Array` and `Map` can be done using Grumpy!
 Here are a few examples to get you started:

 * Add/remove sets of values in a scoped `Group`.
 * Convert `Groups` into other data structures.